 In “Project Diaspora”, his first solo museum exhibition, the artist takes himself as subject in order to explore what it has meant to be an African outside of Africa in different historical contexts.
 The series of 18 photographs transports the viewer through space and time, reimagining iconic representations of notable Africans in Western and Asian art from the 15th through 19th centuries.
 In restaging these historical portraits, Diop frequently interjects modern sports memorabilia- such as gloves and soccer balls- in order to draw a parallel between the exoticized subjects of the original paintings and current portrayals of black athletes in contemporary media.

-Drawing from his experience and unique perspective, Mr. Diop will be delivering a lecture on “The reinvention of the heritage of African studio photography.”
+Drawing from his experience and unique perspective, Mr. Diop will be delivering a lecture on his multifaceted practice, which includes costume design, styling and creative writing.

 Presented as part of the High Museum of Art’s “MAKING AFRICA” exhibition.